MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

   Planning parameters and inventory levels are other types of demand and supply respectively, which undergo integrated balancing to replenish stock items.
 For more information, see [Design Details: Handling Reordering Policies](design-details-handling-reordering-policies.md).

 ## <a name="the-concept-of-balancing-in-brief"></a>The Concept of Balancing in Brief
-  Demand is given by a company’s customers.
+  Demand is given by a company's customers.
 Supply is what the company can create and remove to establish balance.
 The planning system starts with the independent demand and then tracks backwards to the supply.

    The inventory profiles are used to contain information about the demands and supplies, quantities, and timing.
 These profiles essentially make up the two sides of the balancing scale.